RajcaPro/SWITCH-function_function_with_charts/README.md

 -------------------------
 For the purpose of the task, let's prepare a column chart -> stuck column chart.
-Let's put the year on the X-axis, on the Y-axis total sales, in the hatch, let's put the brand category.
+Let's put the year on the X-axis, on the Y-axis total profit, in the hatch, let's put the product category.

 Result :